T1taniumF0rge-Industries-Inc/Software/PySoft/Errors chart.md

 **6510A FileExistsError:** A file that already exists is conflicting with the specified file name.
 Delete or rename the conflicting file, or specify a different file name.

 **6510B FileNotFoundError:** The program could not find the specified file.
-Make sure the spelling and format is correct or create the specified file and try again.
+Make sure the spelling and format is correct and that the file is valid or create the specified file and try again.

 > [!NOTE]
 > When a program asks for a file path, if the file in question is not in the same directory as the program (so if the file is in `C:\GitHub\Projects\Data` and the program is located in `C:\Python`), the format must be full (which includes the drive name and all folders up to the file).